antondc/data-structures-and-algorithms/src/02_algorithms/04_tree_traversal/01_depth_first_search/README.md

     - Visit the current node.
   - Useful for deletion or evaluating expression trees (postfix notation).
   - In a Binary Search Tree this traversal returns: `[5, 15, 10, 25, 35, 30, 20]`.

-## Breadth-First Search (BFS)

-          20
-        /    \
-      10      30
-     /  \    /  \
-    5   15  25  35

-BFS visits all nodes at the current depth level before moving to the next level.
-It processes the tree level-by-level from top to bottom and left to right.

-Typically implemented using a queue (FIFO).
-Commonly used for visualizing tree structure or solving shortest-path problems in graphs.

-In a Binary Search Tree this traversal returns: `[20, 10, 30, 5, 15, 25, 35]`.